babashka/cli/README.md

 - `:msg` - default error message.
 - `:option` - the option being parsed when the error occurred.

-The following keys are present depending on which error type was encountered:
+The following keys are present depending on `:cause`:
 - `:cause :restrict`
   - `:restrict` - the value of the `:restrict` opt to `parse-args` (see the [Restrict](#restrict) section).